IlaWallace/Summer2018/Current Progress.md

 Finished learning some python.
 Now exploring the jungle of code.
-Google shall be my dull machet to protect me.
+Google shall be my dull machete to protect me.

 In the meantime, here's a nice link to visit: